j-tag/mass-image-processing/README.md

 Simple hassle-free image processing using OpenCV for large amount of images concurrently in C++.

-This program replaces a color in a group of images concurrently.
-For example you can change red color to green in all images inside a directory.
-This operation will be in the most possible efficient way.
+This program can apply a list of filters on a group of images concurrently.
+For example you can change red color to green, then yello color to blue and then apply a gaussian blur in all images inside a directory.
+These operations will be in the most possible efficient way.
+Both image groups and every single filters on individual images are processed in parallel and concurrently.

-Created using modern C++ 20 features to utilize concurrent and parallel programming and managing threads using asynchronous execution and _futures_.
+Created using modern C++ 20 features to utilize concurrent and parallel programming and managing threads using asynchronous execution, _futures_ and _TBB_ lib.

 No manual thread handling, no locks, no mutex, no semaphore.